Malachite at a Glance

 Democratic Republic of Congo

-The world's premier source of Malachite, producing massive botryoidal specimens with exceptional color saturation and banding quality.
-The Katanga Copper Belt yields some of the finest material available.
+The world's premier source of Malachite, producing massive botryoidal specimens with strong color saturation and banding quality.
+The Katanga Copper Belt yields some of the best material available.

 Russia (Ural Mountains)

 Historically the most famous source, supplying the enormous blocks used in Russian imperial architecture.
-The Malachite Room of the Winter Palace features columns and decorative elements crafted from Ural Mountain Malachite.
+The Malachite Room of the Winter Palace features columns and decorative pieces made from Ural Mountain Malachite.

 Australia (Queensland)

-Produces fine specimens, often in association with Azurite and Chrysocolla.
+Produces fine specimens, often found alongside Azurite and Chrysocolla.
 Known for rich color and interesting botryoidal formations.

 Physical Properties